mrFlick72/spring-cloud-kubernetes-demo/README.md

-# Spring Cloud Kubernetes Hello World

-Spring Cloud is an umbrella of projects that help us to build Cloud Native Java application using Spring Ecosystem.
-Here I will show how, using the Spring Cloud Abstraction, it is very easy to switch between specific vendor implementation without change one line of code.
-In particular this application can run on Spring Cloud Netflix and the latest Spring Cloud Kubernetes only availing on profiled Maven/Gradle build and Spring profile.

 ## The use case

 The sample application is a very simple hello world web application.
 This application is thought for explore service composition,